Getting a Library Card

 - A resident alien card (green card)

-- Other government-issued identification may be accepted; see staff for details
+- Other picture IDs; see staff for details

 Prove your current address

-If your picture identification does not have your current address, then please also bring one of the items listed below.
-The item needs to have your name and current address and should be dated within the past 2 months:
+If your picture identification does not have your current address, then please also also show one of the following:

 Library cards are free